Potion/Cinder-poScene/README.md

 *Texture drawn on an ellipse; see the ShapeTextureSample for changes in alignment and additional shapes*

 ### po::scene::VideoView
-*Related samples only tested working on Mac.
+Related samples only tested working on Mac, and on Windows with [Quicktime 7](https://support.apple.com/downloads/quicktime-windows) installed.

-Quicktime has deprecated on Windows.
+*Quicktime has deprecated on Windows.*
-For playing video on Windows, there are many options available, such as: [Cinder-WMFVideo](https://github.com/Potion/Cinder-WMFVideo).*
+*For playing video on Windows, there are many other options available, such as: [Cinder-WMFVideo](https://github.com/Potion/Cinder-WMFVideo).*

 `po::scene::Video` provides a View that wraps a Cinder movie player.
 Because there are numerous Cinder video players, it was created as a generic wrapper.
 It provides a `po::scene::VideoView` type, which uses the Cinder Quicktime player.
 You can access or change the Cinder movie and texture reference by calling `setMovieRef` and `getMovieRef`.